Efraín Goldenberg

-Efraín Goldenberg Schreiber, or Efraím (born 28 December 1929), is a Peruvian politician who served as Finance and Economy Minister, Foreign Relations Minister, and Prime Minister during the presidency of then-President Alberto Fujimori.
+Efraín Goldenberg Schreiber, or Efraím (born 28 December 1929), is a Peruvian politician who served as finance and economy minister, foreign relations minister, and prime minister during the presidency of Alberto Fujimori.

 Early life

 Goldenberg was born on December 28, 1929, in Lima, Peru, to Romanian-Jewish immigrants.
 He grew up in Talara, and attended the Universidad Nacional Mayor de San Marcos.

 Political career

-On February 17, 1994, he was sworn in as Prime Minister of Peru by then President Alberto Fujimori, a position that he held until 1995.
+On February 17, 1994, he was sworn in as Prime Minister of Peru by President Alberto Fujimori, a position that he held until 1995.
 He was Peru's foreign relations minister prior to this office (August 28, 1993 – July 28, 1995).
-On October 15, 1999, he became Peru's Minister of Economy and Finance.
+On October 15, 1999, he became Peru's minister of economy and finance.
 He has had a role in the business community as chairperson of the National Fisheries Society and director of the Fund for the Promoting of Exports.